rohinarora/CUDA/3. Convolution with shared memory/readme.md

 SrcMemType: The type of source memory accessed by memory operation/copy
 DstMemType: The type of destination memory accessed by memory operation/copy
 ```

+* Both implmentations have almost same CUDA memcpy DtoH and CUDA memcpy HtoD (as expected)

+#### Ref

+ * Idiom :  Aggregate all constants – values, constant pointers, etc. – into a single constant structure and pass that constant “environment” down through the kernel’s device functions as needed (while being careful to maintain its const’ness).
+The compiler does a great job recognizing that these values and pointers reside in the constant memory space.
+Works well for sm_20+. https://forums.developer.nvidia.com/t/defining-global-variables-on-the-host-and-device-at-once/31409/2?u=rohinarora07